Lighting up the Nite For Freestyle Fun at Nitehawk, Grande Prairie

-GRAND PRAIRIE, AB. - Sizzling down and throwing a huge indie one-footer off the big air, Drew Rogers stomps the landing and claims this Nite for the freestyle generation—which if you’re counting, now actually spans several generations going back roughly to the 1980s.
+Grande Prairie, AB - Sizzling down and throwing a huge indie one-footer off the big air, Drew Rogers stomps the landing and claims this Nite for the freestyle generation.
+Which, if you’re counting, now actually spans several generations going back roughly to the 1980s.

-“I’m definitely one of the older people [at Nitehawk] who is still riding at this level,” says Rogers.
+“I’m definitely one of the older people who is still riding at this level,” says Rogers, head coach of the Nitehawk Snowboard Club.
 “But if you continuously hone your skills and riding, it’s possible to keep it up.”

 “The halfpipe is really special,” Rogers says.
 “It was originally for the Alberta Winter Games (2010) and it was a full halfpipe dirt-work, but we softened it out a little and made it more approachable.
 It’s a great spot for terrain-based learning.
 Not a lot of resorts have the full halfpipe anymore.”